 NEW YORK — The asbestos personal injury trust established in General Motors Corp.’s Chapter 11 bankruptcy case paid about $17.6 million to 1,074 claimants last year, according to the trust’s annual report filed April 28 in New York federal bankruptcy court (In re: Motors Liquidation Co., et al., No. 09-50026, S.D.
 N.Y.
 Bkcy.).

-CHARLOTTE, N.C. — Chapter 11 debtor Kaiser Gypsum Co. on March 7 asked a North Carolina federal bankruptcy court for more time to file a plan of reorganization, two weeks after several insurance companies told the court the case should be dismissed because it was filed in bad faith (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
+CHARLOTTE, N.C. — An insurance coverage dispute over two polluted sites in Oregon and Washington between Chapter 11 debtor Kaiser Gypsum Co. and its insurers will not be decided by a North Carolina bankruptcy court after the court remanded the case May 16 (In re Kaiser Gypsum Company, Inc., et al., No. 16-31602, W.D.
 N.C.
 Bkcy.).

 NEW YORK — General Motors LLC’s bid for declaratory relief against the asbestos trust established in Johns-Manville Corp.’s landmark Chapter 11 case should be dismissed as premature or because the relief sought is “unambiguously enjoined” by protective injunctions issued in the bankruptcy case, the Johns-Manville trust said May 12 (In re Johns-Manville Corporation, et al., No. 82-11656 [General Motors LLC v.
 Manville Personal Injury Settlement Trust, et al., No. 1:17-ap-1032], S.D.
 N.Y.
 Bkcy.).